nobidev/cilium/Documentation/cmdref/cilium-operator-alibabacloud.md

       --leader-election-retry-period duration                        Duration that LeaderElector clients should wait between retries of the actions (default 2s)
       --limit-ipam-api-burst int                                     Upper burst limit when accessing external APIs (default 20)
       --limit-ipam-api-qps float                                     Queries per second limit when accessing external IPAM APIs (default 4)
+      --loadbalancer-cp-accesslog-exclude-hc                         Whether or not the LoadBalancer control plane should configure T2 Envoy to exclude health check requests from the access log (default true)
+      --loadbalancer-cp-accesslog-format-http string                 Envoy Access Log format that should be configured on T2 Envoy by the LoadBalancer control plane (without the trailing newline) (default "[%START_TIME%][access][http] \"%REQ(:METHOD)% %REQ(X-ENVOY-ORIGINAL-PATH?:PATH)% %PROTOCOL%\" %RESPONSE_CODE% %RESPONSE_FLAGS% %BYTES_RECEIVED% %BYTES_SENT% %DURATION% %RESP(X-ENVOY-UPSTREAM-SERVICE-TIME)% \"%REQ(X-FORWARDED-FOR)%\" \"%REQ(USER-AGENT)%\" \"%REQ(X-REQUEST-ID)%\" \"%REQ(:AUTHORITY)%\" \"%UPSTREAM_HOST%\" \"%DOWNSTREAM_TLS_CIPHER%\" \"%DOWNSTREAM_TLS_VERSION%\" \"%DOWNSTREAM_DIRECT_REMOTE_ADDRESS%\" \"%DOWNSTREAM_REMOTE_ADDRESS%\"")
+      --loadbalancer-cp-enabled                                      Whether or not the LoadBalancer control plane is enabled.
+      --loadbalancer-cp-secrets-namespace string                     Namespace that should be used when syncing TLS secrets used by the LoadBalancer control plane. (default "cilium-secrets")
       --loadbalancer-l7-algorithm string                             Default LB algorithm for services that do not specify related annotation (default "round_robin")
       --loadbalancer-l7-ports strings                                List of service ports that will be automatically redirected to backend.
       --log-driver strings                                           Logging endpoints to use for example syslog